Graduate Certificate in Applied Peacebuilding

 This online certificate brings together KSU's commitment to our conflict management programs and accessible global professional education.
 This is the only graduate certificate in peacebuilding within the University System of Georgia and the only online program in the School of Conflict Management, Peacebuilding, and Development.

-In addition, we are developing a partnership with the United States Institute of Peace (USIP) Global Campus that may allow for our students to have access to their courses.
+In addition, we have developing a partnership with the United States Institute of Peace (USIP) Global Campus that may allow for our students to have access to their courses.
 Upon completing our certificate program, students obtain an academic credential and USIP’s internationally recognized professional development training.

 Through their coursework, students will demonstrate their knowledge of core theories, concepts, and principles in conflict management, peacebuilding, and development.
 Develop and apply knowledge of at least 2 advanced content areas like non-violent resistance, transnational civil society, elections and electoral systems, mediation, and negotiation.

 For more information on specific classes, see our Applied Peacebuilding Graduate Certificate information in the KSU Graduate Catalog.

 - Application Form and Fee: An online graduate application is available at http://graduate.kennesaw.edu/admissions/apply/online-application.php and should be filled out by the student.
 A non-refundable fee of $60 must be paid at time of application.

 - Transcripts: Official transcript for a baccalaureate degree from an accredited college or university with a minimum grade point average of 2.80 on a 4.0 scale.
 Official transcripts for all undergraduate and graduate courses must be submitted.

 - Letter of Intent: An application letter that states the applicant's interest, goals, and potential use for the Certificate.